 iOSAT Potassium Iodide Tablets 130 mg (FDA approved) (12-Pack)

 * BEWARE of fake (counterfeit) KI pills sold on Amazon.com at seemingly "discount" prices.
-When it comes time to need these for protection against radiation, you don't want to find out you've been duped.
+When it comes time to use these for protection against radiation, you don't want to find out you've been duped.

 Potassium iodide is an essential part of any emergency preparedness kit!